dulta/feelapp-api/README.md

     Note: currently user cannot join more than one room.
 You have to kick the user out of the old room in order to join them to another one.

-#### Getting notified about user status
+#### Getting notified about user status (beta)

 Partners can be notified about user status change via http callback (web hook call).
-In order to do that partner must implement a web page which be called each time user status is changed.
+In order to do that the partner must implement a webhook endpoint web page which will be called by Feel platform each time user status is changed.

+This webhook endpoint web page should be published somewhere on the internet and Feel platform should be notified about endpoint URL.
+This URL will be stored in the Feel platform database.
+Every time the status of any user has changed, Feel platform will send an HTTP request to the webhook endpoint.

-You can use following script to submit URL of this page to Feel platform: https://github.com/dulta/feelapp-api/blob/master/examples/webhook.php
+Partners can use following script to submit URL of your webhook endpoint page to Feel platform: https://github.com/dulta/feelapp-api/blob/master/examples/webhook.php

 Please download the script, change $PARTNER_KEY variable, upload it to your local web